Lky777/ocserv/README.md

 bash ocservauto.sh
 ```

-Restart
+Profiles in /etc/ocserv/

+When you change the profiles, restart the vpn server.
 ```
-/etc/init.d/ocserv restart  #when the Profiles(/etc/ocserv/) is changed
+/etc/init.d/ocserv restart
 ```

 Help